Polymer/old-docs-site/app/2.0/docs/tools/tests.md

 how to accomplish various tasks and scenarios using the Web Component Tester library (the underlying library that powers Polymer CLI's testing tools).

-**Update your tools for 2.0.** Fpr testing with 2.0, make sure you have the latest version of the Polymer CLI.
+**Update your tools for 2.0.** For testing with 2.0, make sure you have the latest version of the Polymer CLI.
 {.alert .alert-info}